Helioviewer-Project/samp4jhv/README.md

 scripts showing examples of how to interact with JHV

 ### python

+#### 2021-05 Extract images from IRIS SJI cubes.ipynb
+Example script to load IRIS images from TAP source and extract them into single images, with slight modifications for optimal display in JHV.

 #### 2021-10-04-Send-RHESSI_to_JHV_via_SAMP.ipynb
 Example script to download RHESSI image cubes from TAP source, extract images and send them to JHV:
 1. retrieve data from TAP service using `pyvo`